 Once you've finished your design, it's good practice to run through a checklist and get someone else to look over your work.
 A second pair of eyes will often spot something you may have missed, especially if you've been working on a project for a while.

-For instance, take the latest WeightWatchers redesign by Pentagram.
-The new logo has attracted ridicule and derision from some quarters because of the four letters that glaringly jump out in the middle of the word.
+For instance, take the WeightWatchers redesign by Pentagram.
+The logo attracted ridicule and derision from some quarters because of the four letters that glaringly jump out in the middle of the word.
 I'll leave you to take a look and work out what I'm talking about.

 Originality is key as a designer, and plagiarism will not go unnoticed.
 Gathering influences and inspiration is fine but straight copying other people’s work is not.
 And with the recent growth of social media, you risk your design crime being made embarrassingly public.